 The college has an excellent benefit program including paid sick leave; paid vacation leave; medical, dental, life, and long-term disability insurance; retirement and two optional deferred compensation programs.
 All full-time employees will automatically have 3% of taxable income deferred into the State of Washington Deferred Compensation Program (DCP).
 All administrative exempt staff set aside 1% of their gross salary in a Health Reimbursement Arrangement (HRA) (VEBA).
 All exempt employees are required to participate in this program.
 Walla Walla Community College requires all employees to participate in direct deposit for payment of salary.

-Required Application Materials This position will remain open until filled.
-To be included in the initial screening, applications should be received by May 21, 2023.
+This position will remain open until filled.
+To be included in the initial screening, applications should be received by September 4, 2023.
 To qualify for consideration, applicants must meet required qualifications and competencies and submit a complete application packet, which includes the following:

 Online NEOGOV application